 The Arthur J. Bauernfeind College of Business provides a number of opportunities for high school students.
 Some of the key programs in our outreach to area high schools are described below.

 Project Leadership is an interactive leadership workshop for high school students led by Murray State University faculty and staff in conjunction with the Office of Recruitment and the Arthur J. Bauernfeind College of Business.
 Students will have the opportunity to attend various interest sessions, enjoy lunch on campus and interact with other student leaders from the area.

-The Bauernfeind College of Business has an articulation agreement with the Kentucky Department of Education to allow students who complete a career pathway certificate in Administrative Support or Information Processing with a B average, pass the Administrative Support Skill Standard Assessment or Microsoft Office Specialist (MOS) Certification in Word, and enroll at Murray State University to earn six hours of credit.
-For more information, please refer to the articulation agreement [PDF].
+The Bauernfeind College of Business has an articulation agreement with the Kentucky Department of Education to allow students who complete a Business and Marketing Education career pathway and who meet the criteria will receive up to six (6) credit hours in appropriate college level course(s) with Murray State as outlined by Appendix A of the articulation agreement.
+For more information, please refer to the articulation agreement.